isomerpages/ogp-buildforgood/pages/Privacy Statement.md

 7. You may withdraw your consent to the use and disclosure of your data by us with reasonable notice and subject to any prevailing legal or contractual restrictions.
 Upon such withdrawal, the Organising Committee may at its sole and absolute discretion, amongst other things, do any of the following:

-a)    Deem the participating team to have withdrawn from the Competition if the withdrawal of consent for use of its members’ personal data renders it administratively impracticable to allow the participating team to remain in the Competition;
+7.1       Deem the participating team to have withdrawn from the Competition if the withdrawal of consent for use of its members’ personal data renders it administratively impracticable to allow the participating team to remain in the Competition;

-b)    Adjust the Competition ranking;
+7.2       Adjust the Competition ranking (i.e. the 1st place, 2nd place, 3rd place, winning entries);

-c)    Award the Competition prizes and benefits to another participating team or otherwise dispose of the same as the Organising Committee deems fit if no other winning team can be conferred or identified.
+7.3       Award the Competition prizes and benefits to another participating team or otherwise dispose of the same as the Organising Committee deems fit if no other winning team can be conferred or identified.

 #### Protection of data